Donald Trump Repurposes An Image From A CNN Reporter For His Rally And Jim Acosta Is Not Impressed

 As the Daily Caller points out, the image that was reused by Donald Trump did not credit the original poster.
 The Daily Caller then suggests that the potential is there that a “subtle troll” is occurring on behalf of Trump by not crediting the source of the image.

 The Hill also points out that this is not the first time Donald Trump has “recycled images from a White House reporter on his own Twitter account.
 Last month, Trump used an image from Bloomberg reporter Jennifer Jacobs.
-The image was of an insert in The Des Moines Register, an outlet that has been purchased by Chinese media.
+The image was of an insert in the Des Moines Register, an outlet that has been purchased by Chinese media.
 This tweet was made after Trump alleged without evidence that “China was interfering in the 2018 U.S. election to hurt Republicans.”

 Trump tweets the photos I shot in my car in Iowa on Sunday and tweeted.